Champion Power Equipment vs Sportsman

 Is Sportsman a reliable generator brand?

-Does Sportsman have any advantages over Champion?
+Does Sportsman offer any advantages over Champion Power Equipment?

-What are the best models from each brand?
+How do the best models from each brand compare?